UDST/urbansim_templates/docs/source/index.rst

 UrbanSim Templates
 ==================

 UrbanSim Templates provides building blocks for Orca-based simulation models.
+It's part of the `Urban Data Science Toolkit <http://docs.udst.org>`__ (UDST).

 The library contains templates for common types of model steps, plus a tool called ModelManager that runs as an extension to the `Orca <https://udst.github.io/orca>`__ task orchestrator.
 ModelManager can register template-based model steps with the orchestrator, save them to disk, and automatically reload them for future sessions.

-v0.1, released January 2019
+v0.1.1.dev1, released January 30, 2019

 Contents